 Sheds can be the most perfect of garden storage solutions, but there is no denying that they can quickly become cluttered with miscellaneous items that we can’t/don't store elsewhere.
 Old paint?
 Put it in the shed.
 Deflated paddling pool?
 Put it in the shed.
 That foot spa you got for Christmas from work?
 Put it in the shed.

 Throughout the winter months it’s very easy to ignore the black hole that’s forming in your garden, but, come summer, you can no longer put it off.
-So, before you open the doors to yours or choose your new shed, check out our gallery of shed ideas to getting your shed organised with our pick of products and advice.
+So, before you open the doors to yours or choose your new shed, check out our gallery of shed storage ideas.

 1. Start by emptying your shed